Hairdresser, marketer, and dabbler in many things. I enjoy sharing knowledge about the science of hair coloring and hair care.

-Bleach is one of the most important products at your disposal for achieving blonde hair, but what happens if you're very sensitive to the product, or you simply don't want to use it?
+Bleach is one of the most important products at your disposal for achieving blonde hair, but what happens if you're very sensitive to the product or you simply don't want to use it?
 Bleach does have its drawbacks, but luckily, it's not always necessary to use it.

 How to Lighten Hair Without Bleach

 It is for this reason that you can generally determine pretty quickly whether you can avoid using bleach on your hair or if it is the only option available for a successful color treatment.

-- A one-step process for lightening your hair to blonde entails the use of permanent hair dye or high lift dye.
+A one-step process for lightening your hair to blonde entails the use of permanent hair dye or high lift dye.
 Technically, both of these products are similar in what they are and how they work, with high lift differing by having additional boosters and ammonia (though still significantly less than bleach).

-- A two-step process on the other hand, entails lightening the hair separately to the toning process that gives it its final color.
-This is generally with the use of hair bleach, followed by a demi-permanent or permanent dye to neutralise unwanted tones like orange and yellow that arise from the lightening process.
+A two-step process, on the other hand, entails lightening the hair separately before finally toning it to the desired shade afterwards.
+This is generally achieved with the use of hair bleach, followed by a demi-permanent or permanent dye to neutralize unwanted tones like orange and yellow that arise from the lightening process.

 For a simple rule of thumb, hair dyes can lighten natural hair anywhere from 3–5 levels depending on a variety of factors like the initial darkness.
 If your hair is a darker shade of brown, expect results on the lower end of that estimate.
 Lighter hair will get more lift from the same product, and this is true of both dyes and bleach.

 3 - 4 levels lighter

 Blonde dye - 30 vol developer